dwf/rescued-scipy-wiki/Cookbook/Ctypes.rst

 Dynamic allocation through callbacks
 ====================================

-ctypes supports the idea of [`http://docs.python.org/lib/ctypes-callback-functions.html`_ callbacks], allowing C code to call back into Python through a function pointer.
+ctypes supports the idea of `callbacks <http://docs.python.org/lib/ctypes-callback-functions.html>`_, allowing C code to call back into Python through a function pointer.
 This is possible because ctypes releases the Python Global Interpreter Lock (GIL) before calling the C function.

 We can use this feature to allocate NumPy arrays if and when we need a buffer for C code to operate on.
 This could avoid having to copy data in certain cases.
 You also don't have to worry about freeing the C data after you're done with it.
 By allocating your buffers as NumPy arrays, the Python garbage collector can take care of this.